Doan Outlaws: Criminal history

 On June 7, 1780, Abraham Doan killed a woman in her home with her nine fearful children huddled around her.
-While this statement is listed in several sources, there is no confirmation of this event, and in fact, the woman's husband had refuted it.
-However, a 1788 broadside about Abraham and Levi Doan did state that a victim (a French gentleman who owned a store on the Susquehanna) did die of wounds incurred from the gang.
-The gang is documented in the PA archives with threatening to kill collectors.
+While this allegation is made in several sources, there is no confirmation of the event, and in fact, the woman's husband had refuted it.
+However, a 1788 broadside about Abraham and Levi Doan did state that a victim (a French gentleman who owned a store on the Susquehanna) died of wounds incurred from the gang.
+The gang is documented in the Pennsylvania state historical archives with threatening to kill collectors.

-On October 22, 1781, the Doan gang robbed the Bucks County Treasury in Newtown of 1,307 pounds sterling, equal to £ today.
-This was three days after Cornwallis surrendered at Yorktown on October 19.
+On October 22, 1781, three days after Cornwallis surrendered at Yorktown, the Doan gang robbed the Bucks County Treasury in Newtown of 1,307 pounds sterling, equal to £ today.
 The monies were never recovered.

-In the next year, the Doan gang is documented to have robbed nine other collectors.

-In June 1783 Moses Doan and Abraham Doan and others robbed "several" Bucks County tax collectors in their homes.
+The next year, the Doan gang is documented to have robbed nine other collectors.
+In June 1783, Moses Doan and Abraham Doan and others robbed "several" Bucks County tax collectors in their homes.
 A 100-pound reward was offered for their apprehension.

-On July 26, 1783 Moses Doan, Abraham Doan, Levi Doan, Mahlon Doan and others robbed two Bucks county tax collectors and four Bucks citizens at night in their homes.
+On July 26, 1783, Moses Doan, Abraham Doan, Levi Doan, Mahlon Doan, and others robbed two Bucks county tax collectors and four citizens at night in their homes.
 The 100-pound reward, equal to £ today, was reiterated.

-On August 28, 1783, an armed posse of 14 men was formed when word was received of the Doan gang whereabouts.
-Abraham and Levi Doan escaped; Moses Doan was killed while resisting arrest.
+An armed posse of 14 men was formed on August 28 when word was received of the Doan gang's whereabouts.
+Abraham and Levi Doan escaped, but Moses Doan was killed while resisting arrest.
 One posse member, Major Kennedy, was struck in the back by a bullet from a Doan gun, and died from the injuries three days later.

-On August 28, 1783 there was a note found in Moses Doan's pocket threatening the murder of the Speaker of the House and Patriot Muhlenberg if Joseph Doan was not released from the Philadelphia prison.

-On September 14, 1783 the reward was increased to 300 pounds per outlaw.
+A note was found in Moses Doan's pocket threatening the murder of the United States Speaker of the House Muhlenberg if Joseph Doan was not released from the Philadelphia prison.
+On September 14, the reward for the capture of the remaining Doans was increased to 300 pounds per outlaw.

-Moses Doan's gravestone was moved by a farmer and currently lies in a hedgerow in Plumstead Township, badly weathered by the elements.

-In 1783 Mahlon escaped from a Bedford, Pennsylvania jail and made his way to safety in New York City.

-In 1784 Joseph Jr. escaped from a Newtown jail under sentence of death for murder.
+In 1783, Mahlon Doan escaped from a Bedford, Pennsylvania jail and made his way to safety in New York City.
+In 1784, Joseph Doan, Jr. escaped from a Newtown jail under sentence of death for murder.
 Joseph Jr. changed his name and posed as a New Jersey schoolteacher for nearly a year before his real identity was discovered.
-Joseph Jr. then fled to Canada.
+He then fled to Canada.

-On May 17, 1787 Aaron Doan, who had been sentenced to hang for outlawry, was pardoned on the condition he leave America and never return.
+On May 17, 1787, Aaron Doan, who had been sentenced to hang for outlawry, was pardoned on the condition he leave America and never return.
 On September 24, 1788, Levi Doan and his cousin Abraham Doan confessed to aiding the British and were hanged in Philadelphia.